Sunday, August 28, 2011

 But My power has been restored.

-For me , I say goodbye to Irene..
+For me , I say goodbye and forget about Irene..

-and except for the bridges, railroads, and a few roads that are closed,
+except for the closing of the bridges, the railroads, and a few roads that are closed,

 My life returns to normal.

-The hot 95 degree daytime air has finally disapated and
+The hot 95 degree daytime air has finally dissipated and

 the cool night air is delightful and invigorating

-I open all of my windows and invite in the night air
+I open all of my windows and invite in the welcome cooler air

 I enjoy what feels to me like an crisp ocean breeze